First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Introduction

 \section{Introduction}

 The High Intensity Proton Accelerator (HIPA) complex at the Paul Scherrer Institut (PSI) has been in operation since 1974, and today delivers the most intense continuous-wave proton beam worldwide, with an average power of 1.42 MW produced by a two-stage cyclotron system \cite{grillenberger2021high}.
-In the first stage, Injector 2 accelerates protons from 0.87~MeV, provided by a Cockcroft–Walton DC linear accelerator, up to 72 MeV.
+In the first stage, Injector 2 cyclotron accelerates protons from 0.87~MeV, provided by a Cockcroft–Walton DC linear accelerator, up to 72 MeV.
 The second stage, the 590 MeV ring cyclotron, then boosts the beam to its final energy, with a maximum average current of 2.4 mA.
 After extraction, which is achieved with efficiencies exceeding 99.98\%, the beam is transported to multiple target stations for meson and neutron production \cite{kiselev2021meson}, enabling world-class programs in particle, nuclear, and materials science.

-Cyclotron-based proton drivers, as demonstrated at PSI, are a well-proven technology, combining compactness with high energy efficiency.
-These qualities make them particularly attractive for future large-scale applications such as Accelerator Driven Systems (ADS) \cite{rubbia1995conceptual,abderrahim2012myrrha}.
+Cyclotron-based proton drivers, as demonstrated at PSI, combine compactness, high energy efficiency, and excellent beam availability, making them attractive candidates for future Accelerator-Driven Systems (ADS) \cite{rubbia1995conceptual,abderrahim2012myrrha}.
+ADS couple a high-power proton accelerator to a subcritical nuclear reactor for applications such as nuclear waste transmutation and sustainable energy production.
+Because the reactor power depends directly on the external proton beam, these facilities impose exceptionally stringent reliability requirements on the accelerator, demanding beam interruptions that are orders of magnitude less frequent and significantly shorter than those tolerated in existing high-power accelerator facilities.

 Within this context, Transmutex SA is developing an ADS concept aimed at generating clean energy while simultaneously reducing the long-term radiotoxicity of nuclear waste.
-The architectural similarities between the HIPA cyclotrons and the envisioned ADS driver make PSI’s Injector 2 an ideal testbed to investigate the control strategies and automation capabilities required for such systems.
+The architectural similarities between the HIPA cyclotrons and the envisioned ADS driver make PSI’s Injector 2 cyclotron an ideal testbed to investigate the control strategies and automation capabilities required for such systems.